caktus/guidebook/docs/project-template-testing.md

 ### Expanding Testable Surface

-Right now it is feasible to do basic tests that a new project from the template can be setup and runs, but that doesn\'t really exercise a lot about the setup.
+Right now it is feasible to do basic tests that a new project from the template can be setup and runs, but that doesn't really exercise a lot about the setup.
 It would be ideal if we could perform deeper integration testing on the components we rely on, such as the database, cache, and celery.